SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/Image_Processor.md

 The **`ImageProcessor`** node serves as the essential bridge between user-provided images and the text-based nodes of a workflow.
-Its primary function is to call a vision-capable LLM to generate detailed text descriptions of any images present in the user's latest message.
+Its primary function is to call a vision-capable LLM to generate detailed text descriptions of any images present in the conversation.
 These text descriptions are then consolidated and made available to all subsequent nodes, allowing text-only LLMs to "understand" and reason about visual content.

 If the user's message contains no images, the node will output the string